saman-mb/VIPER-Demo/README.md

 I have also used `RXSwift` inside the unit tests in order to setup bindings between the test and the object under test for creating stub test scenarios with mock dependencies. `PromiseKit` is also utilised in the unit tests to test public functions that return promises.
 This makes it very clear what flow is being tested inside the test function.
 (See `PostsInteractorTests.swift` for instance)

 I have used DI in all of the domains including the view controllers even thought they are loaded from a storyboard.
 This was achieved using the `instantiateViewController(identifier:, creator:)` on the `UIStoryboard` class in iOS SDK 13.
 I went with the approach to be able to easily define autolayout constraints in story board but still be able inject dependencies through the view controllers constructor rather than exposing its private properties.
-I have not had time to add the unit tests for the view controllers but I think it will be easy to add due to the approach I have used here.

 #### Caching Approach
-I used a simple file based approach for caching due to time constraints as I did not have time to setup core data or SQL lite data base.

 Currently the interactors depend on `FileInteractable`.
 This dependency is injected allowing the interactors to write json to the documents directory or read from it when there is no network connection.
 The json is loaded from disk as a fallback when the associated api call promise's catch error case.
 If there is no json cached to disk I display a generic error message to the user but this could later be enhanced to map the error cases to localised descriptions improving the messaging for users.

 Due to the DI approach used and the simplicity of the intercactors due to the clean separation of concerns in the project, I am confident  it would be quite trivial to swap out `FileInteractable` with a different dependency later such as `DataBaseInteractable` for instance which could abstract an interface to a proper DB but also hiding away the implementation details such that developers could decide to change easily from CoreData to SQL later if they so wished.